AI4Bread/stCAMBL_tutorial/source/index.rst

 News
 ========
-2025.04.10 S3RL is now available on GitHub at https://github.com/AI4Bread/S3RL.
+2025.04.10 S3RL is now available on GitHub at https://github.com/AI4Bread/stCAMBL.
-S3RL is implemented based on PyTorch Geometric (pyG) and supports efficient training and flexible batch processing for large-scale spatial transcriptomics datasets.
+stCAMBL is implemented based on PyTorch Geometric (pyG) and supports efficient training and flexible batch processing for large-scale spatial transcriptomics datasets.

 The model provides enhanced spatial representation learning through the use of a Graph Transformer architecture and hyperspherical prototype clustering for clear domain separation.
 Please refer to Tutorials 1-5 for training strategies and batch processing guidance.

 Introduction
 ========
-Spatial transcriptomics enables the exploration of cell types, spatial domain organization, and cell–cell communication at tissue scale, serving as a powerful link between tissue morphology and molecular function.
-However, existing methods still struggle with limited spatial resolution, poor robustness in multi-slice alignment, and suboptimal ligand-receptor (L-R) detection in complex tissues.
-To address these challenges, we propose S3RL (Separable Spatial Single-cell Representation Learning), a unified framework that integrates gene expression, spatial coordinates, and histological image features via a graph neural network and hyperspherical prototype-based separable representation learning.
-In spatial clustering tasks, S3RL improves the Adjusted Rand Index (ARI) by over 52\% on the Nanostring lung cancer dataset and over 26\% on the 10X DLPFC dataset compared to state-of-the-art methods.
-For multi-slice spatial alignment, S3RL achieves an average ARI improvement of over 65.4\% in partial brain slices and over 48.3\% in complete slices relative to GraphST, highlighting its superior robustness and alignment consistency across heterogeneous spatial inputs.
-Moreover, S3RL reveals more biologically meaningful ligand-receptor signaling relationships, enhancing the interpretability of cell-cell communication patterns.
-Together, these results demonstrate S3RL’s effectiveness in enhancing spatial resolution, cell type identification, and biological insight across diverse spatial transcriptomics datasets.
+Spatial transcriptomics (ST) enables the simultaneous measurement of gene expression and spatial context, offering unprecedented insights into tissue architecture and cellular communication.
+However, existing approaches often fail to jointly capture spatial topology and transcriptional heterogeneity, leading to suboptimal representations and limited biological interpretability.
+To address this limitation, we propose \textbf{stCAMBL}, a biased multi-view contrastive framework that integrates spatial graph structure modeling with attentive feature masking and partial contrastive regularization.
+Built upon a variational graph autoencoder backbone, stCAMBL learns biologically informed and noise-robust embeddings by adaptively emphasizing informative molecular features while mitigating confounding patterns across spatial domains.
+Comprehensive evaluations on multiple 10x Visium datasets demonstrate that stCAMBL substantially improves clustering accuracy, gene ontology enrichment, and signal restoration, providing a generalizable foundation for high-fidelity spatial transcriptomic analysis.

 Citation
 ========
-Fu, Laiyi†, Penglei Wang†, Gaoyuan Xu†, Jitao Lu, Hequan Sun, and Danyang Wu*.
-*S3RL: Separable Spatial Single-cell Transcriptome Representation Learning via Graph Transformer and Hyperspherical Prototype Clustering.* *in review*, 2025.
+Fu, Laiyi, Wenkai Cui, Yifan Chen, Danyang Wu* and Hequan Sun*.
+*stCAMBL: Biased Multi-view Contrastive Learning with Attentive Masking for Spatial Transcriptomic Analysis.* *in review*, 2025.